Chemistry worksheet

 15

-Determine the number of moles of O2(g) needed to completely react with 8.0 moles of CO(g).
+Determine the number of moles of oxygen required to completely react with six moles of CH3CHO in equation 3.